 However, in our sinfulness we abuse this wonderful gift of God.
 Recent increases in alcohol related problems have raised serious questions about controlling the excesses.
 There have always been sad stories about prominent people affected by their addiction to alcohol and the terrible consequences of drunk drivers on the roads.
 Not only do we now have the media beat-ups about the misdemeanours of some professional footballers, but also the Police Commissioners’ concern about alcohol fuelled violence on our streets, the Northern Territory’s concern about communities overwhelmed by the destructive forces of alcohol addiction and parliamentarians imbibing too much at work.
 Parliamentarians are apparently one group who are allowed alcohol at work.
 King Lemuel was warned against this kind of governing: “It’s not for kings, O Lemuel, it is not for kings to drink wine, or for rulers to take strong drink, lest they drink and forget what has been decreed and pervert the rights of all the afflicted” (Proverbs 31:4f).

-Of recent times some highly respected medical officers (Professors Fiona Stanley and Mike Daube) have quite rightly attacked the connection between alcohol advertising and sport.
+Some highly respected medical officers (Professors Fiona Stanley and Mike Daube) have quite rightly attacked the connection between alcohol advertising and sport.
 This is a good place to start and could gain wide community support.
-Years ago, tobacco advertising was censored from sport and last month, under the pressure of public outcry, the Government threatened to censor the promotion of gambling from football broadcasts.
+Years ago, tobacco advertising was censored from sport and under the pressure of public outcry, the Government threatened to censor the promotion of gambling from football broadcasts.
 Currently, sporting organisations are more addicted to alcohol’s money than the players are to the substance.
 The alcohol industry, television stations and sports administrators will protest against any censorship of alcohol, claiming restrictions will destroy their sport, but both players and the sporting codes need to be freed from this dependency.

 The governments of Australia are in a difficult position.
 They will have to take on not only the power of the combined alcohol, hotels, clubs and gambling lobby groups, but also the national culture in which themselves indulge and share with the community.
 Their singular failure to deal with poker machines shows their impotence in the face of such vested interests.
 Social problems that ruin the life and health of individuals, families and society, appear to be beyond democratic government’s ability to solve.
 Conventional wisdom tells us that prohibition doesn’t work.
 Certainly the war against drugs and attempts to prohibit God created substances, like heroin, has no victory in sight.